-The above considerations pertaining to the localisation of humanitarian relief have also been incorporated in the Grand Bargain - an agreement drawn up between several governments and UN organisations at the WHS.
+The above considerations pertaining to the localisation of humanitarian relief have also been incorporated in the Grand Bargain23 - an agreement drawn up between several governments and UN organisations at the WHS.
 It contains diverse workstreams which were agreed upon, some of which should be mentioned here:

 - Funding should go as directly as possible to institutional local and national actors and should be increased, as Ed Schenkenberg stated.
 At the same time, the global humanitarian cash flow from the original donors to local actors should be measured and made transparent (Grand Bargain Transparency Workstream). - Assistance in the form of relief goods should be reduced in favour of cash transfers, and local markets should be increasingly used - in those places where the situation and the markets allow it.
-This should give affected people more choice and freedom to decide and thus help preserve their be linked with local strategies and capacities and support rather than weaken them.
+This should give affected people more choice and freedom to decide and thus help preserve their sense of dignity (Grand Bargain Cash Workstream).24